Here are a few of Julie Coraccio’s favorite tools and decluttering resources to get organized, be more mindful, and clear clutter!

 BillGuard has two goals: to make sure you completely understand your spending habits and to protect your cards from fraud and unauthorized transactions.
 This app syncs your bank accounts and then brings up your total balance and the amount you spent this month.

 Fudget: This no-frills, list interface is best for folks who have a handle on their finances but want an easy space to keep organized.
 Good for tracking short-term budgets for the holidays, vacation or for tracking work expenses.
-Moreover, you might benefit from using the best receipt app in conjunction with this.

 Mint.com This popular app gives you all the tools you need to manage your earnings, spending, saving, and budgeting.
 It syncs up all your accounts, from bank accounts and mutual funds to your 401(k) or IRA.